-Our goal is in this protocol is to provide for accounting of net GHG reductions in a consistent, transparent, and accurate manner, consistent with the principles and policies set forth in the WRI GHG Protocol document.
-This process will form the basis for GHG reductions that are real, additional, permanent, verifiable, and enforceable, which can then result in the issuance of city forest carbon offset credits, called City Forest Carbon+ CreditsTM.
+Our goal is in this protocol is to provide for accounting of net GHG reductions is a consistent, transparent, and accurate manner, consistent with the principles and policies set forth in the WRI GHG Protocol document.
+This process will form the basis for GHG reductions that are real, additional, permanent, verifiable, and enforceable, which can then result in the issuance of carbon offset credits, called City Forest Carbon+ CreditsTM.

-Contributions of City Forests to Carbon Storage, Energy Savings, Storm Water Reduction, Air Quality, and Climate Mitigation

-City forests in the U.S. are estimated to store over 770 million metric tons of CO2.
-The co-benefits of urban forests include air quality improvements, energy savings from reduction of the urban heat island effect in hot weather and reduction of heating costs due to wind mitigation in cold weather, slope stability, bird and wildlife habitat, sound and visual buffering, public health improvements, crime reduction, safety, livability, social cohesiveness, economic improvements, and more.2 Urban trees clearly influence air temperatures and energy and affect local climate, carbon cycles, and climate change.3
+Contributions of City Forests to Carbon Storage, Energy Savings, Storm Water Reduction, Air Quality, and Climate Mitigation from reduction of the urban heat island effect in hot weather and reduction of heating costs due to wind mitigation in cold weather, slope stability, bird and wildlife habitat, sound and visual buffering, public health improvements, crime reduction, safety, livability, social cohesiveness, economic improvements, and more.
+Urban trees clearly influence air temperatures and energy and affect local climate, carbon cycles, and climate change.